Yukisschu/cs-monorepo/solutions/README.md

+ # cs50 solutions
+ A part of my solutions to the problem sets and labs in the [CS50](https://learning.edx.org/course/course-v1:HarvardX+CS50+X/home) courses offered by Harvard University.
+To try the code:

 1. **Compile the Program:**
-   - In the terminal, use the following command to compile the *.c files:

      ```
      cc [FILENAME].c -o [FILENAME] cs50.c
      ```